-- Deliver the following locally agreed strategies: - Cambridgeshire and Peterborough Combined Authority Business Plan 2019/20; - Greater South East Local Energy Strategy; and - Connecting Cambridgeshire Delivery Plan. - Local Transport Plan - Continue to deliver the Greater Cambridge City Deal worth £1bn, to improve local infrastructure in Cambridge City and South Cambridgeshire. - Complete the Cambridgeshire and Peterborough Strategic Bus Review, on the basis of which a Bus Task Force is being established to examine opportunities for an improved future service. - Continue the rollout of the Smart Cities initiative to Market Towns, along with ongoing work by Connecting Cambridgeshire to increase superfast broadband coverage.
+- Deliver the following locally agreed strategies: - Cambridgeshire and Peterborough Combined Authority Business Plan 2019-20 - Greater South East Local Energy Strategy - Connecting Cambridgeshire Delivery Plan - Continue to deliver the Greater Cambridge City Deal worth £1bn, to improve local infrastructure in Cambridge City and South Cambridgeshire.

+- Progress key local infrastructure projects, notably: - Cambridge Autonomous Metro, the top infrastructure priority for the local economy - o A10 - o A505 - The full dualling of the A47 - New stations at Cambridge South, Soham, and Alconbury serving business clusters - King's Dyke Crossing - o Re-established rail connectivity between Wisbech and March - The Third River Crossing in Huntingdon (to unlock significant amounts of new housing land) - Complete the Strategic Bus Review, the basis of which a Bus Task Force is being established to examine opportunities for an improved future service. - Continue the rollout of the Smart Cities initiative to Market Towns, along with ongoing work by Connecting Cambridgeshire to increase superfast broadband coverage.